 Student loans vary with different rates, types, and categories.
 Student loans are not created equal.
-Some do offer low rates whereas some do offer a high rate.
+Some do offer low rates, whereas some do provide a high rate.
 Some student loans have high borrower security, as some don’t have.
-And definitely, it is not that there is a set rule that works best for each, and this is translated into requirements required for qualifying for the loan.
+It is not that there is a set rule that works best for each, and this is translated into requirements required for qualifying for the loan.

-Each private lender will have their own set of specific criteria, but there are certain common student loan requirements we’ve observed across the various lenders out there.
-Here is an in-depth understanding of these common student loan requirements whether it be private or federal.
+Each private common student loan lender will have their own set of specific criteria, but there are individual common student loan requirements we’ve observed across the various lenders.
+Here is an in-depth understanding of these common student loan requirements, whether it be private or federal.

 Table of contents

-The private student loans are worth considering after exhausting yourself of your federal student loan options, but federal student loans are usually the better option than private student loans.
+The private student loans are worth considering after exhausting your federal student loan options, but federal student loans are usually better options than private student loans.

-A private student loan is offered on the basis of a strong credit score, and a cosigner which is the basic terms and conditions.
+A private student loan is offered based on a strong credit score and a consigner, which is the basic common student loan terms and conditions.
 Private student loans always have a greater rate of interest than federal student loans.
-And most of the terms and conditions that are involved are not even part of federal student loans.
+And most of the common student loan terms and conditions involved are not even part of federal student loans.

-They have completely different rules and regulations with terms and conditions as well.
+They have entirely different rules and regulations with common student loan terms and conditions as well.
 The rate of interest varies from lender to lender and can be fixed or variable.

-In order to qualify we have 5 requirements that must be qualified to get our loan approved:
+To qualify, we have five common student loan requirements that must be qualified to get our loan approved:

 1) Must have considerable age, education, and citizenship

-we have a set of requirements related to age, education and nationality status for eligibility for the private student loan.
+We have a set of common student loan requirements related to age, education, and nationality status for eligibility for the private student loan.